firebase/firebase-android-sdk/README.md

 APIs that are intended to be used by Firebase SDKs should be annotated with `@KeepForSdk`.
-The key benefit here is that the annotation is *blessed* to throw linter errors on Android Studio when used by the developer from a non-firebase package, thereby providing a valuable guard rail.
+The key benefit here is that the annotation is *blessed* to throw linter errors on Android Studio if used by the developer from a non-firebase package, thereby providing a valuable guard rail.